carter1224/AVR-Smart-Alarm-Hub/README.md

 ## Overview

-This repository hosts my Embedded Systems class project: a Smart Alarm & Light Hub integrating an alarm with door lock, a light-dimming interface with voltage monitoring, and SPI-based communication to a remote hub.
+This repository hosts our Embedded Systems class project: a Smart Alarm & Light Hub integrating an alarm with door lock, a light-dimming interface with voltage monitoring, and SPI-based communication to a remote hub.

 ## Features